VW putting XL1 plug-in hybrid car into production

 "The XL1 is a very significant technology carrier for them (VW)," said Christoph Stuermer, an analyst at Frankfurt-based research firm IHS Automotive.

-Toyota Motor Corp (7203.T), the world's no. 1 carmaker, introduced the Prius hybrid compact vehicle in 1997, 13 years before VW's Touareg hybrid SUV came to market in 2010, and started delivering a Prius plug-in version this year.
+Toyota Motor Corp, the world's no. 1 carmaker, introduced the Prius hybrid compact vehicle in 1997, 13 years before VW's Touareg hybrid SUV came to market in 2010, and started delivering a Prius plug-in version this year.